seanslma/maki/DevOps/Kubernetes/PDB.md

 - a percentage as a string (e.g. "50%") represents a percentage of total Pods.
 If `minAvailable = 50%"`, then at least 50% of the Pods (rounded) remain available during a disruption.

 ## `ALLOWED DISRUPTIONS`
-- `ALLOWED DISRUPTIONS = 1` when there are no pods matching `app: my-app` in the namespace
-- `ALLOWED DISRUPTIONS = 0` when there are not any pods matching `app: my-app` in the namespace
+- `ALLOWED DISRUPTIONS = 0` when there are not any pods matching `app: my-app` in the namespace `ALLOWED DISRUPTIONS = 1` disruption controller has seen the pods, counted the matching pods, and updated the status of the PDB
 ```
 kubectl -n <namespace> get pdb <pdb-name>
 kubectl -n <namespace> get pdb <pdb-name> -o yaml